- Required Elements

 A sponsor of a significant risk device study must submit a complete IDE application to FDA.
 There are no preprinted forms for an IDE application; however, an IDE application must include certain required information.
 The sponsor must demonstrate in the application that there is reason to believe that the risks to human subjects from the proposed investigation are outweighed by the anticipated benefits to subjects and the importance of the knowledge to be gained, that the investigation is scientifically sound, and that there is reason to believe that the device as proposed for use will be effective.

 The following information must be included in an IDE application for a significant risk device investigation.
 A sponsor cannot begin a significant risk device investigation until FDA and IRB approval are granted.
-Three copies of a signed IDE application are required and the application must include the following in the order provided (§ 812.20):
+A valid eCopy is typically required and the application must include the following in the order provided (§ 812.20):

 - Name and address of sponsor